 Get stuck into some recreational reading.

-Get stuck into finishing some kete posts or start some new ones.
-Think about how you lived our values last term, during lockdown.
+Get stuck into finishing some kete posts (on your google site) or start some new ones.
+Think about how you have lived our values so far this year.

 Being active is so important for our well-being!
 Check out the ideas below for your daily fix of exercise.